Manual Exposure for OV2640

 ArduCAM all given examples are using auto exposure for easy use of the camera.
-But somethings user want to control the exposure more precisely.
-This article will cover how to do manually exposure for OV2640 camera.
+But somethings users want to control the exposure more precisely.
+This article will cover how to do manually exposure to OV2640 camera.

 How does Rolling Shutter Sensor Exposure

 All rolling shutter image sensors including OV2640 are doing exposure by line basis.
-They do exposure line by line, so all pixels in a line are exposed at the same time, but different pixels from different line are exposed at different time.
+They do exposure line by line, so all pixels in a line are exposed at the same time, but different pixels from the different lines are exposed at different times.